• Skip to primary navigation

 Tahini sauce in a glass bowl with chopped cilantro.

-How to Make the Dressing in a Blender
+How to make the sauce in a blender

 To make this lemon herb tahini sauce in a blender, add everything except the cilantro, then puree until smooth.
 Then pulse in the cilantro until is chopped up.
 It can also be made in a food processor.
 You won’t need ice-cold water to blend in a blender.